Spotlight 29 Casino: Spotlight Showroom

 The Spotlight Showroom has 2,200 seats for live concerts, entertainment, sporting events, conferences, and special events.
-The Showroom also hosts the Twenty-Nine Palms Band of Mission Indian's annual Winter POW WOW as well as Theresa A. Mike Scholarship Foundation's annual Fashion Show.
+The Showroom, in the past, hosted the Twenty-Nine Palms Band of Mission Indian's annual Winter POW WOW as well as Theresa A. Mike Scholarship Foundation's annual Fashion Show.

+Chairman's Lounge

+The Chairman's Lounge features comedy shows, UFC and Boxing Event showings, and special events.